tylim88/FireCaller/README.md

 🔥 Helper Function to use together with [FireCall](https://github.com/tylim88/FireCall)

-This library doesn't validate FireCall, but does **handle error from FireCall**.
+FireCaller validate response and handle error from FireCall.

 It wraps around Firebase callable functions to provide type safety for you request data and response data with [zod](https://www.npmjs.com/package/zod).

 Do not use this library if you are not using FireCall.

-FireCaller is library for Web, FireCall is for Nodejs.
+FireCaller is a library for Web, FireCall is for Nodejs.

 ## Why Do You Need This?
 What Is The Problem FireCall Trying To Solve?